IoT Cloud Dashboards & Widgets

 Percentage Widget

-The percentage widget displays values as percentage, with the option of adding icons and color thresholds.
+The percentage widget displays values as percentages, with the option of adding icons and color thresholds.

 In the widget settings, you can choose from a range of icons, as well as a color that should be visible whenever a value is e.g. below a certain value.